fragglet/WadGadget/README.md

 The project also tries to avoid "useless" features -- for example, configuration options to change the colors of the interface (Commander Mode is the one such feature that is the exception).

+**Why is this ugly/slow on FreeBSD?**

+The version of curses shipped with FreeBSD seems to be very limited or an old version for some reason.
+Make sure you compile against the version from the ports database, and also install the terminfo database.
+You can do this with `pkg install ncurses terminfo-db`.